beauty-bitz/beauty-bitz.github.io/_posts/2025-12-01-best-essential-0ils-for-amazing-hair.md

 * Support a comfortable, balanced scalp
 * Make hair feel softer and more hydrated
 * Add shine and reduce the appearance of frizz
-* Help hair appear fuller and healthier
+* Help hair look fuller and healthier
-* Ease occasional dryness or itchiness
+* Prevent occasional dryness or itchiness
 * Provide a pleasant, spa-like scent

-While results vary from person to person, many people find that essential oils add an enjoyable, nourishing step to their routine.
+While results vary from person to person, many people find that essential oils add an enjoyable, nourishing step to their hair care routine.

 # **🌱 Essential Oils That Support Healthy Hair Growth**